wamp-proto/wamp-proto/rfc/text/advanced/ap_authentication_scram.md

 In the event that the server's authentication database is stolen, and the attacker either eavesdrops on one authentication exchange or impersonates a server, the attacker gains the ability to impersonate that particular user on that server.
 If the same salt is used on other servers, the attacker would gain the ability to impersonate that user on all servers using the same salt.
 That's why it's important to use a per-user random salt.

-An evesdropper that captures a user anthentication exchange has enough information to mount an offline, brute-force dictionary attack for that particular user.
+An eavesdropper that captures a user authentication exchange has enough information to mount an offline, brute-force dictionary attack for that particular user.
 If passwords are sufficiently strong, the cost/time needed to crack a password becomes prohibitive.

-Note that when HTML/Javascript assets are served to a web browser, WAMP-SCRAM does not safeguard against a man-in-the-middle tampering with those assets.
+Note that when HTML/JavaScript assets are served to a web browser, WAMP-SCRAM does not safeguard against a man-in-the-middle tampering with those assets.
 Those assets could be tampered with in a way that captures the user's password and sends it to the attacker.

 In light of the above security concerns, a secure TLS transport is therefore advised to prevent such attacks.
 The channel binding feature of SCRAM can be used to ensure that the TLS endpoints are the same between client and router.